d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

-We can evaluate a predicted sequence by comparing it with the label sequence (the ground-truth).
+We can evaluate a predicted sequence by comparing it with the target sequence (the ground-truth).
-But what precisely is the appropriate metric for comparing similarity between two sequences?
+But what precisely is the appropriate measure for comparing similarity between two sequences?
-And how does it complicated matters that for many seq2seq tasks, the "ground truth" is just one among many valid target sequences.

 BLEU (Bilingual Evaluation Understudy),